meltano/meltano/docs/src/docs/fundamentals.md

 ## Collection

-A Collection is a single of group of designs together.
-It also determines how they will be mapped together.
+A Collection represents a group of designs and determines how they will be mapped together.

 It can be identified by the naming schema: `collection-name.collection.m5o` and should be stored in the `/collections` directory.